ollls/quartz-h2/README.md

 req/s           :    3729.09     3845.64     3783.19       25.26    75.00%
 ```

+### Use cases/example.
-Please, refer to for use cases.
+Please, refer to for use cases: quartz-h2/examples/
-quartz-h2/examples/
-Route DSL is the same as for zio-tls-http, <br>
 You can easily stream any big file in and out ( GET/POST) with fs2 stream.

 ```scala